Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/building-a-fastify-nodejs-server.md

 So time to try it out for a project and see what it can do for us.

 Fastify can be used to quickly spool up a server in Node.js, much like express or its alternatives.
 Fastify thrives on being fast, as the name suggests.
-They also state that it can handle large requests while keeping overhead very low.
+They also state that it can handle large requests while keeping low overhead.

 Say no more.
 Let's try it out.